frazelamont/storm-modal/README.md

 ## Browser support
 This is module has both es6 and es5 distributions.
 The es6 version should be used in a workflow that transpiles.

-The es5 version depends upon Promises so all evergreen browsers are supported out of the box, ie9+ is supported with polyfills. ie8+ will work with even more polyfils for Array functions and eventListeners.
+The es5 version depends upon Object.assign so all evergreen browsers are supported out of the box, ie9+ is supported with polyfills. ie8+ will work with even more polyfils for Array functions and eventListeners.

 ## Dependencies
 None